berniehm/cyber/README.md

 # cyber
 Cyber-related projects
-Some projects are coded.
-However, some are written assignments in PDF or Word format and may not be visible on this platform .
-I can send a copy to a potential employer if they are curious about a project they can't see.
+Some projects are coded, while others are written assignments in PDF or Word format, which may not be visible on this platform.
+If a potential employer is interested in a project that they cannot see, I can provide a copy.

+This collection includes assignments from my cybersecurity education and my computer science degree.